th3x4v/Projet_P12/README.md

 Project created as part of my OpenClassrooms Python Application Developer training.

-This is a web application built with Django for a fictional company, Epic Events.
+This is a web application built with  CLI commands for a fictional company, Epic Events.

-The Epic Events CRM application aims to help B2B companies efficiently track and manage customer events using a RESTful API.
+The Epic Events CRM application aims to help B2B companies efficiently track and manage customer events.

 # Features